AbeelLab/cs4255/README.md

 After you have enrolled in the course, you can also [directly access it][ex].
 Each Monday you will be working on the exercises of the lectures from the previous week (Tuesday and Thursday).

 ### Project
-You should select two research papers out of the list below to implement in your project:
+You should select one research papers out of the list below to implement in your project:
 - [Minimap-Miniasm][minimap]
 - [BWA-MEM][bwa]
 - [FastTree-Pindel][fastpin]

-Your project grades will be the 40% of your final grade.
+Your project grade will be the 20% of your final grade.
 You are expected to submit your project by week 8.

 ### Exam
-Exam grades will make up the 60% of your final grade.
+Exam grades will make up the 80% of your final grade.